cwkosman/tiny-app/README.md

 ## A URL shortener à la bit.ly or goo.gl

-Full stack web app built with node and express.
+Web app built with node and express.